Berrie89/Intro-to-Kubernetes/README.md

 3. minikube profile profile-name: switching to another profile.
 The active marker is then set to the new cluster.
 4. minikube stop: it stops the minikube but preserves the configuration and our work.
 5. To customise a cluster use the command : minikube start --driver=docker -n 2 \ --container-runtime=cri-o \ --kubernetes-version=v1.27.12 -p minidock
-6. minikube node list: it shows the lost of nodes and their IP addresses.
+6. minikube node list: it shows the list of nodes and their IP addresses.
-You can access a running cluster through:
+#### You can access a running cluster through:
-Command line interface
+1. Command line interface
-Web based user interface from a web browser
+2. Web based user interface from a web browser
-APIs from CLI or programmatically kubectl is the kubernetes command line interface used to deploy applications, manage and configure kubernetes resources.
+3. APIs from CLI or programmatically kubectl is the kubernetes command line interface used to deploy applications, manage and configure kubernetes resources.
 The kubernetes dashboard provides a web based user interface to interact with a kubernetes cluster to manage resourses and containerized applications.
 KUBECTL